A relaxation of the Directed Disjoint Paths problem: a global congestion metric helps: Hardness results for DEDP

 As mentioned in~\cite{10.1007/978-3-642-40450-4_57}, the \textsc{Steiner Network} problem is \textsf{W}$[2]$-hard when parameterized by the size of the solution (as a consequence of the results of~\cite{Molle2008}).
 Hence $(c)$-\tbdp is \textsf{W}$[2]$-hard for fixed $s = 0$.
 As discussed in the introduction, the \textsc{Directed Disjoint Paths} problem is \textsf{NP}-complete for fixed $k=2$~\cite{FORTUNE1980111} and \textsf{W}[1]-hard with parameter $k$ in DAGs~\cite{Slivkins.03}.
-Allowing for vertex congestion does not improve the tractability of the problem: \textsc{Disjoint Paths with Congestion} parameterized by the size of the request set is also \textsf{W}[1]-hard in DAGs for every fixed congestion $c \geq 1$, as observed in~\cite{Amiri2016RoutingWC}.
-When $c=0$ and $s\geq 1$, \tbdp is equivalent to the \textsc{Directed Disjoint Paths with Congestion} problem and thus the aforementioned bounds also apply to it.
-In the following theorem we complete this picture by showing that \tbdp is \textsf{NP}-complete for fixed $k \geq 3$ and $s \geq 1$, even if $c$ is quite large with respect to $n$ (note that if $c=n$ all instances are trivially positive), namely for $c$ as large as $n - n^\alpha$ with $\alpha$ being any fixed real number such that $0 < \alpha \leq 1$.
+In addition, \textsc{Directed Disjoint Paths with Congestion} parameterized by the number of requests is also \textsf{W}[1]-hard in DAGs for every fixed congestion $s \geq 1$, as observed in~\cite{Amiri2016RoutingWC}.
+When $c=0$ and $s\geq 1$, \tbdp is equivalent to the \textsc{Directed Disjoint Paths with Congestion} problem and thus the aforementioned bounds apply to it as well.
+In the following theorem we complete this picture by showing that \tbdp is \textsf{NP}-complete for fixed $k \geq 3$ and $s =1$, even if $c$ is quite large with respect to $n$ (note that if $c=n$ all instances are trivially positive), namely for $c$ as large as $n - n^\alpha$ with $\alpha$ being any fixed real number such that $0 < \alpha \leq 1$.
 The same reduction also allows to prove \textsf{W}[1]-hardness in DAGs with parameter $k$.
-The idea is, given the instance of \textsc{DDPC}, build an instance of \tbdp where the ``disjoint'' part corresponds to the original instance, and the ``congested'' part consists of $c$ new vertices that are necessarily used by $s+1$ paths.
-This is why we restrict the value of $d$ to be of the form $n^{\alpha}$, but not smaller; otherwise, the ``disjoint'' part, where the instance of \textsc{DDPC} is encoded, would be too small compared to the total size of the graph, and a brute-force algorithm could solve the problem in polynomial time.
+The idea is, given the instance of \textsc{DDPC} with input digraph $D$, build an instance of \tbdp where the ``disjoint'' part corresponds to the original instance, and the ``congested'' part consists of $c$ new vertices that are necessarily used by $s+1$ paths of any solution.
+In this process, we generate an instance of \textsc{DEDP} in a digraph $D'$ with $|V(D')| = n = d + c$ and $d = |V(D)|$.
+This is why we restrict the value of $d$ to be of the form $n^\alpha$, but not smaller: if we ask $d$ to be ``too small'', for example $d = \log n$, our procedure would generate an instance of \textsc{DEDP} such that the size of the ``disjoint part'' $d$ satisfies $d = \log(d + c)$ which in turn implies that the size of this instance would be exponential on the size of the original instance of \textsc{DDPC}.